ondrejch/DAQ-DT5781/fpigs/README.md

 Library for output file reading: lib/fPigsDict.so.
 The linked binary executable: bin/fpigs.exe.

+OUTPUT DATA:

 The DAQ produces output file out-<date>_<time>.root.
 It contains a tree with events, each event corresponding to a measurement: histogram spectrum, realTime, deadTime, goodCounts, totCounts, countsPerSecond.
 To read the file, first load the library:

     root [0] .L lib/fPigsDict.so

+There is an example data file out-test-fpigs.root and a ROOT macro  read_example_fpigs.C in the examples/ directory.
+The macro shows how to process the measurements.
+Please see comments in the macro for detailed explanation.

 TERMS OF USE: